 Underground leak detection systems rely on sound to locate leaks, hence the word ‘acoustic.’
 We all know the sounds of items under pressure, like snapping wood or shattering glass, and pipe leaks are no different.
 When water is flowing incorrectly in a pipe, a microphone attuned to the right sorts of sounds can easily pick up where a pipe is leaking.

 So how does underground leak detection operate?
 Typically, a specialized microphone and low noise amplifier work together to aid in discovering the sounds that the pipe is making below the surface.
 This model also lets you filter out unnecessary sounds both in the pipe and from the surrounding environment.
-This information is displayed on a large backlit meter so we can pinpoint exactly where the sounds are coming from, and thus where the leak is located.
+This information is displayed on a large backlit meter so an Absolute plumber can pinpoint exactly where the sounds are coming from, and thus where the leak is located.

 How Does Acoustic Leak Detection Differ From Other Leak Detection Models?